 Participant Requirements for Volunteer and Recreational Events:

-- If you have experienced symptoms of COVID-19 within the last 14 days, do not come to the event.
+- If you are sick (such as fever (100.4 or greater), cough, sore throat, difficulty breathing, loss of taste or smell, etc.), or have experienced symptoms of COVID-19 within the last 14 days, please do not come to the event!

-- If you have had any close contact with an individual who has a confirmed coronavirus diagnosis and/or who is presumed to have coronavirus, do not come to the event.
+- If you have had any close contact with or cared for someone diagnosed with COVID-19 in the last 14 days, please do not come to the event.

 - If you become ill within one week of participating in the event, please consider reporting this to the [email protected] (our Human Resources email address).
 We will keep your identity confidential.

 4. Masks & Physical Distancing: Participants who are fully vaccinated for COVID-19, do not have to wear a mask or physically distance, indoors or outdoors, unless they are more comfortable doing so.